samuelim01/tp/docs/UserGuide.md

 #### 2.6.1.
 Viewing help: `help`

-Stuck?
-No worries!
-We've got you covered.
-Access our comprehensive user guide to get you back on track.
-Access the URL to our user guide at any time.
+Allows you to access the URL to our user guide at any time, in case you need to refer to it.

 Format: `help`